How to Get Hired and Teach for VIPKID in 2019

 VIPKID delivers it’s lessons via a proprietary learning management system (LMS) and bases the curriculum on the US Common Core Standards.
 For teachers, this means that if you have experience teaching in the United States, the methodologies should be familiar.

-VIPKID is admittedly strict when it comes to their teacher requirements – while you might see some of their competitors hiring blindly and without defined criteria, VIPKID has earned the reputation of being very thorough and hands-on with their screening process and has requirements for both a teacher’s experience and their technical equipment.
+VIPKID is admittedly strict when it comes to their teacher requirements – while you might see some of their competitors hiring blindly and without defined criteria, VIPKID has earned the reputation of being very thorough and hands-on with their screening process and has requirements for everything from a teacher’s experience to their technical equipment and internet speed.

 In short, this means if you don’t meet the following criteria, it’s probably not worth applying until you do.